EmpathYang/EmpathYang.github.io/_pages/about.md

 Miscellaneous
 ------
 While I was born and brought up in Shanghai, China, I am actually from an obscure and gentle village in Anhui.
-We have golden paddy field and wild geese here!
+My family owns a golden paddy field and wild geese here!

-I am an amateur novalist and photographer.
-I take photos of my sister, parents, grandparents and friends in my spare time.
+I am an amateur novelist, painter, and photographer.
+I take photos of my sister, parents, grandparents, and friends in my spare time.